lagutierrez13/FRIC-React/README.md

 ```
 npm start
 ```
-- The previous step should automatically open your default browser and run FRIC
+- The previous step should automatically open your default browser and run FRIC and you should be good to go! :shipit: